Advice Complexity of Treasure Hunt in Geometric Terrains: Regular terrains

 \begin{lemma} An agent located outside of the square $S(o)$ cannot see the point $o$. \end{lemma} \begin{proof} Let $a$ be the point North from $o$ at distance $\lambda$ from it.
 Let $b$ be the SE corner of $\sigma_N$.
 Let $\theta_2$ be the angle $\angle$ $aob$.
 Let $c$ be the SW corner of $\sigma_{NE}$.
 Let $d$ the NW corner of $\sigma_{NE}$.
 Let $\theta_1$ be the angle $\angle$ $cdb$, see Fig. \ref{angle}.
 Due to the symmetries of the gadget $G(o)$, the lemma follows from the inequality $\theta_2>\theta_1$.
 This inequality is proved as follows. $\tan \theta_2=x/(2\lambda)$. $\tan\theta_1=y/x$.
 Hence

 Hence $\theta_2>\theta_1$. \end{proof}

-\begin{theorem} Let $L$ be an arbitrarily large real and let $\lambda$ be a real in the interval $(0,1]$.
-There exists a regular terrain with an initial position $p$ of the agent and the location $q$ of the treasure in it, such that $L$ is the length of the shortest path in the terrain between $p$ and $q$, $\lambda$ is the accessibility of the treasure, and the agent needs advice of size $\Omega(\log (L/\lambda))$ to accomplish treasure hunt at cost $O(L)$ in this terrain. \end{theorem}
+\begin{theorem} Let $\lambda$ be a real in the interval $(0,1/2]$.
+There exist arbitrarily large reals $L$ and regular terrains with an initial position $p$ of the agent and the location $q$ of the treasure in it, such that $L$ is the length of a shortest path in the terrain between $p$ and $q$, $\lambda$ is the accessibility of the treasure, and the agent needs advice of size at least $\frac{1}{2}\log (L/\lambda)$ to accomplish treasure hunt at cost $O(L)$ in this terrain. \end{theorem}

 \begin{proof} We construct the regular terrain as follows.
 Consider a square with side $A=20k\lambda$, where $k$ is a positive integer.
 Let the initial position $p$ of the agent be the South-West corner of $S$, see Fig. \ref{lb-1}.
 Partition the square $S$ into four equal quadrants.
 Let $S'$ be the top-right quadrant. $S'$ has side of length $A/2$.
 Partition $S'$ into $\frac{A^2}{100\lambda^2}$ square tiles of side $5\lambda$.
 Tile rows are indexed $1,2,\dots$ from the North side of $S'$ going South, and tile columns, and are indexed $1,2,\dots$ from the West side of $S'$ going East.
 Now, place the gadget $G(o)$ contained in square $S(o)$ of side $5\lambda$ (see Fig. \ref{angle}) in every other tile of odd-indexed tile rows in $S'$ (see Fig. \ref{lb-1}, where these tiles are shaded: we will call them shaded tiles in the sequel).
 The distance between any two shaded tiles is at least $5\lambda$.
 At least 1/4 of all tiles are shaded, so the number of such tiles is at least $\frac{A^2}{400\lambda^2}$.
 This finishes the description of the terrain.
 Since all obstacles are squares, the terrain is regular.
+Notice that if the treasure is placed in the center of any shaded tile then $\lambda$ is the accessibility of the treasure.

 We prove the theorem by contradiction.
-Suppose that the minimum size of advice to accomplish treasure hunt at cost $O(L)$ in any regular terrain is less than $\frac{1}{2}\log (L/\lambda)$.
+Suppose that the minimum size of advice to accomplish treasure hunt at cost $O(L)$ in any terrain from the above described class is less than $\frac{1}{2}\log (L/\lambda)$.
 Consider all possible locations of the treasure in the center of any of the shaded tiles.
-Notice that the length $L$ of the shortest path in the terrain from $p$ to any such center is in the interval $[\sqrt{2}A/2,\sqrt{2}A/2+A]$.
+Notice that the length $L$ of a shortest path in the terrain from $p$ to any such center is in the interval $[\sqrt{2}A/2,\sqrt{2}A/2+A]$.